Job Application Mistakes to Avoid

 If you submit a resume as well, you will want to tailor it to the individual position you are applying to, highlighting the most relevant experiences.
 These may differ from the chronological list that the general application may ask for, which is one of the reasons they may request supporting documentation to get a more complete picture of your qualifications.

 Before you turn the application in or hit “send”, read it through again, scanning for typos, and making sure that you answered all the questions completely and appropriately.

 Submit All the Required Documents

-It’s important to pay attention to the details of the requirements for application listed in the job posting.
+It’s important to pay attention to the details of the requirements for the application listed in the job posting.
 Sometimes, in addition to filling out an application, the hiring manager will require you to submit a resume, cover letter, portfolio, list of references, etc.

 To be considered for the job, make sure that you submit all the documents requested.
 If you don’t follow the application instructions, it’s an easy way for the hiring manager to eliminate you from contention.